bobbintb/tranny/docs/setup.md

 - [RSS Setup](config_rss.md)
 - [BTN API](config_service_btn.md)

-Using the editor of your choice, configure any options desired in your new configration.
+Using the editor of your choice, configure any options desired in your new configuration.

     $ vim tranny.ini